-I'm a front-end web developer in Los Angeles, CA. A little bit about me:
+I'm a front-end web developer in Los Angeles, CA.

 A jobs marketplace connecting musicians and venues; rebuilt from the ground up in React with a team of three to five devs, no designer, and intense product requirements.

 A single-page, React-based, Bootstrapped, front-end-only app that sorts and filters contributors to the NPR Politics Podcast.

 A hand-coded minimalist blog with a custom flexbox grid created with the narrow purpose of delivering a digestible quantity of news to one person — the titular Kaitlin — every day.

 Fashion Industry Client

 (Image is a page detail.)

 Coded and maintained the landing page for a high-profile fashion-industry client, including creating a countdown clock for New York Fashion Week.

 A Node.js-based app built in a three-person team with the Google Maps and Bands in Town APIs that allows users to find what concerts are happening near them and get ticket information.